nauam/Courses/docs/administration/projects/node-execution/powershell.md

 winrm set winrm/config/service/auth @{CredSSP="true"}
 ```

-To enable unencrypted access for the purpose of establishing a connection, run this command on the QW Control server and the remote nodes:
+To enable unencrypted access for the purpose of establishing a connection, run this command on the Rundeck server and the remote nodes:

 ```
 winrm/config/service @{AllowUnencrypted="true"}